South Yorkshire Supertram: Fares and ticketing

 Prior to the Stagecoach takeover, ticketing was done via ticket machines, provided by Abberfield Technology of Australia.
 These blue ticket machines dispensed adult single ride tickets, senior citizen concessionary tickets and child concessionary tickets.
 As well as singles, the machines sold multi-packs at a discount.
 Fare tables were shown on the machines with the validity of the different prices.
 To travel, each ticket had to be validated in a yellow machine on the platform.
 The ticket defined the type of passenger and trip.
 On validation, an overprint was added, giving the tramstop code, time and date of validation and the point of validation.

 As the machines did not dispense change, nearby shop-owners were often asked for change to purchase tickets from the machines.
 There were also problems with machine reliability.
 Just prior to Stagecoach taking over Supertram a move was made to remove the ticket machines and begin selling tickets on board using conductors.
 This change brought two key positives: an improved staff presence on board each tram, and meant that passenger's tickets could be systematically checked.

-Stagecoach Sheffield period tickets are valid on the trams and on Stagecoach buses, and period SYPTE tickets covering Sheffield or the whole of South Yorkshire are valid on Supertram as well as buses and trains.
+Travel South Yorkshire tickets covering Sheffield or the whole of South Yorkshire are valid on Supertram services as well as local buses and trains.
 Unlike some other tramway and light rail operators in England, Supertram accepts concessionary travel passes issued by any English local authority.
 PlusBus tickets are accepted as well.
+During the period in which Stagecoach held the Supertram franchise, tickets were sold with combined validity on Supertram and Stagecoach Yorkshire bus services; these were discontinued when the tram network returned to public ownership in 2024.

 In January 2020 the option to pay for a ticket via credit/debit card, along with other contactless methods of payment (such as Google Pay and Apple Pay), was introduced to all trams.
 Up until this point the only payment method onboard was cash.

-In October 2020, £2.6 million was allocated to Stagecoach Supertram to make up for lost revenue caused by the Coronavirus outbreak.
+In October 2020, £2.6 million was allocated to Supertram to make up for lost revenue caused by the Coronavirus outbreak.

 Corporate affairs

 Ownership and structure

-The system is owned by the South Yorkshire Passenger Transport Executive (SYPTE), which in turn is controlled by the South Yorkshire Mayoral Combined Authority, which consists of representatives from the metropolitan boroughs of Sheffield, Rotherham, Doncaster, and Barnsley.
+The system is owned by the South Yorkshire Mayoral Combined Authority, which consists of representatives from the metropolitan boroughs of Sheffield, Rotherham, Doncaster, and Barnsley.

-Supertram is operated through an exclusive concession agreement between SYPTE and South Yorkshire Supertram Ltd (SYSL), now a wholly owned subsidiary of Stagecoach Holdings PLC.
-SYSL holds the concession to operate and maintain the network until 31 March 2024.
+Supertram is owned by SYMCA and operated by South Yorkshire Future Trams Ltd (SYFTL), SYFTL is an arms length body that operates and maintains the network under public ownership after being municipalised on 22 March 2024.